pannet1/oc-trade/README.md

 # Setup

-it is recommended that you clone the repos in your virtualenv \
+it is recommended that you clone the repos in your virtualenv `py39` for example \
 ```
-venv\Scripts\activate
+py39\Scripts\activate
-cd venv
+cd py39
 git clone https://github.com/pannet1/oc_chain.git
 pip install -r oc-trade\requirements.txt
 ```